AppEnlight/appenlight/backend/README.md

 # appenlight README

-To run the app you need to have meet prerequusites:
+To run the app you need to have meet prerequsites:

-- running elasticsearch (2.2 tested)
+- running elasticsearch (2.3+ tested)
-- running postgresql 9.5
+- running postgresql (9.5+ required)
 - running redis

 # Setup basics